Listen to content

-It is possible to overdose on tramadol and the symptoms, such as trouble breathing, loss of consciousness and irregular heartbeat, can be fatal if not treated immediately.
+It is possible to overdose on Tramadol and the symptoms, such as trouble breathing, loss of consciousness and irregular heartbeat, can be fatal if not treated immediately.

 Risks & Dangers

-Getting a Tramadol high is like other opioids, including heroin.
+Getting a Tramadol buzz is like other opioids, including heroin.
 Abusing Tramadol is not safe and can lead to serious consequences, like addiction and fatally overdosing.
 It’s estimated, according to an interim report by the Commission on Combating Drug Addiction and the Opioid Crisis, reports Fortune Health, that as many as 142 Americans die every day from drug overdoses.

 “Lots of people take Tramadol because they have two jobs and can hardly sleep,” Ahmed Tourk, who lives in a modest, working-class neighborhood of Cairo, told reporters from Al Jazeera.

 Ireland is facing a similar crisis of Tramadol addiction where the drug is claiming more lives than heroin and cocaine.
 Northern Ireland’s Chief Medical Officer, Professor Jack Crane, is calling for an upgrade of tramadol on the country’s classification list so that it’s harder for physicians to prescribe and more difficult for users to buy on the streets.

 Data from the Centers for Disease Control and Prevention shows nearly 67,000 drug related deaths in 2017, with a majority of those as a result of opioid painkillers and heroin.
 There’s little doubt that the abuse and misuse of the opioid medication tramadol contributed to these fatalities in some form or fashion.